plembo/bootstrap5-tutorial/Notes.md

 ### Override values of existing bootstrap css defaults
 Can do this by either creating your own stylesheet, or using a sass file.

 To use a sass file you need a local copy of bootstrap.
-This can be installed using npm (be sure to add source from [Node.gitignore](https://github.com/github/gitignore/blob/master/Node.gitignore)to your .gitignore).
+This can be installed using npm (be sure to add source from [Node.gitignore](https://github.com/github/gitignore/blob/master/Node.gitignore) to your .gitignore).

 In project folder, create node project with new package.json: